-From an astronomical perspective, a degree is the division of the zodiacal circle into 360 parts.
-However, if we contemplate the nature of a degree, its essence ceases to be merely an astronomical component.
+From an astronomical perspective, a degree is the division of the zodiac circle into 360 parts.
+However, if one delves into the nature of the degree, its essence ceases to be merely an astronomical component.

-A degree combines two types of Earth’s motion – rotation around its axis and revolution around the Sun.
-The latter is a collective factor – the annual cycle concerns all of humanity as a single whole.
-The Earth’s rotation around its axis, associated with the alternation of day and night, is an individual factor that imparts unique characteristics to the incarnated person.
+A degree combines two types of Earth’s motion—around its axis and around the Sun.
+The latter is a collective factor—the annual cycle pertains to all of humanity as a unified whole.
+The Earth’s rotation around its axis, associated with the change of day and night, is an individual factor that imparts unique qualities to the incarnated person.

-If we reflect further, the day, approximately equal to one degree, is a fundamental cycle of existence.
-Symbolically, it encompasses birth (morning), life (day), death (evening), and non-existence (night).
-Thus, a degree is a microcosm within the macrocosm, a self-contained universe with its own qualities and potentials.
+If one reflects on it, a day, roughly equal to one degree, is a fundamental cycle of existence.
+Here, symbolic birth (morning), life (day), dying (evening), and non-existence (night) occur.
+Thus, a degree is a microcosm within the macrocosm, a kind of self-sufficient universe with its own qualities and possibilities.

-It should be noted that today the topic of zodiacal degrees remains insufficiently explored in astrological literature.
-Mostly, one encounters interpretations of degree symbolism.
-In 1960, Reinhold Ebertin published the book “The Combination of Stellar Influences,” describing and interpreting degree symbols known as the “Sabian symbols.”
-There is also the Avestan tradition of degree symbolism, presented by P. Globa, the interpretation by J. Kefer usually referred to as “Classical,” the degree systems of Vronskiy, Israel, the Teboian calendar, and others.
+It must be said that, to date, the topic of zodiac degrees remains insufficiently covered in literature.
+Most often, one encounters interpretations of the symbolism of degrees.
+In 1960, Dane Rudhyar published the book “The Astrological Mandala,” which describes and interprets the symbols of degrees known as “Sabian.”
+There is also the Avestan tradition of interpreting degree symbolism, as expounded by P. Globa, the interpretation by J. Kepler, commonly referred to as “Classical,” the degree astrology of Vronsky, Israel, the Theboic calendar, and others.

-In all these interpretations, many common elements can be found, yet differences exist both in interpretation and in the identification of “royal” and “destructive,” or critical, degrees.
+In all these interpretations, much is shared, but there are also discrepancies in both interpretation and the identification of “royal” and “destructive,” or critical degrees.

 Generally, most astrologers adhere to the following scheme for identifying degrees: